Bee & Wasp Sting Guide For Pets

 Anaphylactic shock (symptoms can include those listed above, as well as inability to hold their bladder or bowels)

 1. Stay Calm

 We help our pets best when we're calm and collected.
-Animals are also very intuitive, and when we're not composed, they become more stressed, causing symptoms to worsen.
-Take a deep breath, exhale and focus.
+Animals are very intuitive and when we're not composed they become more stressed, causing symptoms to worsen.
 Approach your pet slowly and gently.

 2. What Was It?